Punctate inner choroidopathy (PIC)

 Please speak to your medical team to learn more about the symptoms and complications of PIC.

-The exact cause of punctate inner choroidopathy (PIC) is unknown (idiopathic).
-2,3 It has been proposed that it could be an autoimmune condition, in which the body produces an immune response attacking the outer retina and inner choroid.
+The exact cause of PIC is unknown (idiopathic).2,3 It has been proposed that it could be an autoimmune condition, in which the body produces an immune response attacking the outer retina and inner choroid.
 There could also be the involvement of genetic and environmental factors.

 Diagnosis

-Diagnosis of punctate inner choroidopathy (PIC) is typically clinical, with the help of multimodal imaging to identify presence of the inflammatory lesions and signs of ongoing inflammatory activity.2 The imaging techniques may include fluorescein angiography, indocyanine green angiography, optical coherence tomography (OCT) imaging, fundus autofluorescence (FAF) imaging and OCT angiograph.2,3
+Diagnosis of PIC is typically clinical, with the help of multimodal imaging to identify presence of the inflammatory lesions and signs of ongoing inflammatory activity.2 The imaging techniques may include fluorescein angiography, indocyanine green angiography, optical coherence tomography (OCT) imaging, fundus autofluorescence (FAF) imaging and OCT angiograph.2,3

-Differential diagnosis (to rule out other conditions) may include presumed ocular histoplasmosis syndrome (POHS), progressive subretinal fibrosis and uveitis syndrome, acute posterior multifocal placoid pigment epitheliopathy, BCR, and multiple evanescent white dot syndrome.3
+A differential diagnosis can rule out other conditions that have similar symptoms, such as presumed ocular histoplasmosis syndrome (POHS), progressive subretinal fibrosis and uveitis syndrome, acute posterior multifocal placoid pigment epitheliopathy, BCR, and multiple evanescent white dot syndrome.3

-Please speak to your medical team to learn more about the available and suitable diagnostic pathways for PIC.
+Please speak to your medical team to learn more about the available diagnostic pathways for PIC.

 Treatment

-There is currently no consensus treatment established for punctate inner choroidopathy (PIC).6 Treatment may depend on the symptoms and disease complications including primary cause of vision loss.2
+There is currently no consensus treatment established for PIC.6 Treatment may depend on the symptoms and disease complications including primary cause of vision loss.2

 Treatment may include corticosteroids, steroid-sparing immunomodulatory drugs, or intravitreal anti-vascular endothelial growth factor (anti-VEGF) therapy.2,6 In some cases, treatment may not be considered necessary, and individuals may just be monitored for disease progression and complications.

-Healthcare professionals involved in the treatment of punctate inner choroidopathy (PIC) may include general practitioners (GP) and ophthalmologists.1 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.
+Healthcare professionals involved in the treatment of PIC may include general practitioners (GP) and ophthalmologists.1 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.

 Classification criteria for punctate inner choroiditis has been developed by the Standardization of Uveitis Nomenclature (SUN) Working Group (an international collaboration) for research purposes.